nikhil153/Enigma-PD-WML/docs/developer.md

 - This will trigger the action to run and upload the code on the `main` branch to Docker Hub and Sylabs Cloud.
 Note: as the images are very large, this will take a while! (around 40 minutes)

-### Publishing to Sylabs Cloud

-We publish the Apptainer image to Sylabs Cloud.
-However, API access tokens to Sylabs Cloud only last for two weeks.

-If the token has expired, you will need to create a new one and add it as a repository secret.

-Instructions for @HamiedGH:

-#### 1. Create an API Access Token in Sylabs Cloud

-1. Log in to your account on [Sylabs Cloud](https://cloud.sylabs.io).
-2. Click on your profile icon in the top right corner and select "Access Tokens".
-3. Click on "Create Token".
-4. Enter a name for the token and click "Create".
-5. Copy the generated token.
-You will need this in the next step.

-#### 2. Add the token as a repository secret in GitHub

-1. Go to the [Enigma-PD-WML repository](https://github.com/UCL-ARC/Enigma-PD-WML) on GitHub.
-2. Click on the "Settings" tab.
-3. In the left sidebar, click on "Secrets and variables" and then "Actions".
-4. Click the edit buttion next to the `SYLABS_TOKEN` secret.
-5. Paste the token you copied from Sylabs Cloud into the "Secret" field.
-6. Click "Update secret".

 ## Linting setup (pre-commit)